peteperl/docker-nginx-flask/README.md

 cd into the directory of each component.
 Use a reasonable versioning.
 I used 'a' as an example.

-Build Nginx: (I used nginx-alpine)
+Build Nginx: (I used nginx:alpine)

      sudo docker build --no-cache -t nginx:a . sudo docker tag nginx:a 613145902265.dkr.ecr.us-west-2.amazonaws.com/container_west:nginx-a